Sessions

 Instructor, College of Nursing, Rady Faculty of Health Sciences , University of Manitoba

-Instructor, Department of Microbiology, Faculty of Science, University of Manitoba
+Associate Professor, Department of Biosystems Engineering, Price Faculty of Engineering, University of Manitoba

 Open to: UM Faculty, Sessional Instructors, and Staff